paumayell/pangenomics-workshop/_extras/guide.md

 # Notes for the Workshop
 The tree of the directories whe you download the data should look like:

+If you are teaching the lesson with the CCM-UNAM server you can use this [spreadsheet]((https://docs.google.com/spreadsheets/d/1uiBMjlIh3U5JufVoDl9BTncHPCmYm9GT-LHUkOwWnnU/edit#gid=0)) to ask the participants to choose their user:

 # Notes for the Pangenome Analysis in Prokaryotes lesson